raycast/ripgrep/.github/ISSUE_TEMPLATE/feature_request.md

 If you're not sure what to write here, then try imagining what the ideal documentation of your new feature would look like in ripgrep's man page.
 Then try to write it.

+If you're requesting the addition or change of default file types, please open a PR.
+We can discuss it there if necessary.